Intrinsic Diophantine approximation on quadric hypersurfaces: Introduction and motivation

 \textbf{Acknowledgements.} The first-named author was supported in part by the Simons Foundation grant \#245708.
-The second-named author was supported in part by the NSF grant DMS-1101320.
-The authors would also like to thank Victor Beresnevich, Cornelia Dru\c tu, and Sanju Velani for helpful discussions.
+The second-named author was supported in part by the NSF grants DMS-1101320 and DMS-1600814.
+The fourth-named author was supported in part by the EPSRC Programme Grant EP/J018260/1.
+The authors would like to thank Victor Beresnevich, Cornelia Dru\c tu, and Sanju Velani for helpful discussions, {and an anonymous referee for useful comments}.